Hey, There!

 3. Be Resourceful:

-You should know going in that you are not re-inventing the wheel.
-In fact, chances are that someone, somewhere had a case just like yours.
-Try to find it (this is where legal research services come in handy)!
+You should know going in that you are likely not the first with a case like yours.
+Chances are that someone, somewhere had a case just like yours.
+Try to find it (this is where legal research services come in handy).
 Learn as much as you can about the case, regardless of when and where it took place.
 Take the time to understand how it was developed, how it was resolved, what questions arose in the discovery process, and how the facts of that case relate to your facts.
-Crafting an argument is not always simple, but we have all done so when needed.
+Crafting an argument is not always simple, but we have all done it at some point when needed.
 Give yourself some credit and recognize skills you already possess.

-Find cases that had a favorable outcome and present your facts as closely related to the factual findings in those cases.
+Find cases that had a favorable outcome and present your facts as closely related to the factual findings as you can in those cases.
 Then, find the cases that had a negative outcome, and differentiate those facts in your case.

 In the end, your ability to be resourceful will be key.